boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 ## MoveInfoConfig.txt

-This can be parsed by a protobuf parser into the moves field of the ListAllMovesResponse proto.
-Each MoveInfo proto provides metadata about a particular move.
+The `MoveInfoConfig` can be parsed by a protobuf parser into each moves field of the `ListAllMovesResponse` proto.
+Each `MoveInfo` proto provides metadata about a particular move.
 The fields and their meanings are:

 * name: The name of this move.
 * move_length_slices: The default duration of this move in slices.